 On the January 1 following authorization by the EC, an organizing branch (OB) is launched.
 The purpose of the organizing phase is to prepare for chartering.
-The January 1 launch date effectively aligns the business year for the ASALH operations: National Office, organizing branches, and chartered branches.
+The January 1 launch date effectively aligns the business year for the ASALH operations: National Office, Organizing Branch, and Chartered Branch.